mfruzan/CoreDetector/README.md

 >	###### Note: If this folder in the path does not exist it will be created.
 > * -d argument is an integer for the expected genome divergence level and can be any number between 1 and 40.
 > * -n argument (optional) is the number of cores/CPUs (default is 4).
-> * -c argument (optional) enables chromosome number matching (1:enable, 0:disable, default is 0) Please note that when enabled then CoreDetector considers a contig name starts with number+[a-z] is a chromsome number, i.g.
-2B, 14 followed by a white space (including characters _ or - or !)
+> * -c argument (optional) enables chromosome number matching (1:enable, 0:disable, default is 0) Please note that when enabled then CoreDetector considers a contig name starts with a chromsome number, such as 2B or 14, followed by a white space (or characters '_' , '-' )
 > * -m argument (optional) sets minimum alignment length in bp (default is 200)
 >	###### Note the first three arguments are required.